 Dr. Robert Bullard and the Environmental Justice Movement

 While several people started the environmental justice movement long before his involvement, Dr. Bullard played a crucial role in helping to propel the movement forward in the 1990s.
 He is, therefore, sometimes mentioned as one of the founders of the environmental justice movement.
 He is also known as the “father of environmental justice,” according to his website.

-His wife, Linda McKeever Bullard, worked as an attorney, and he conducted research for her litigation efforts.
-Dr. Bullard studied the spatial distribution of municipal solid waste facilities in Houston, Texas.
-Linda McKeever Bullard suspected that racial disparities may play a role in the distribution of municipal waste sites.
+His wife, Linda McKeever Bullard, worked as an attorney.
+Dr. Bullard conducted research for her litigation efforts, including studying the spatial distribution of municipal solid waste facilities in Houston, Texas.
+Mrs. Bullard suspected that racial disparities played a role in the distribution of municipal waste sites.
 Shockingly, Dr. Bullard’s research confirmed that all landfills and incinerators in the area were near black neighborhoods.

 The lawsuit relying on his research, Bean v Southwestern Waste Management Corp., was one of the first in the U.S. to charge environmental discrimination under the Civil Rights Act of 1964.
 Unfortunately, Linda McKeever Bullard lost her case, and Southwestern Waste Management Corp. won.
 However, the case served to highlight the plight of many black communities.